 Supporting community projects

-Meta’s annual Data Center Community Action Grants program provides direct funding to schools, registered nonprofits and community organizations in locations where we have an operational data center.
+Our annual Meta Data Center Community Action Grants program provides direct funding to schools, registered nonprofits and community organizations in locations where we have an operational data center.

 Eligible organizations

-Grant applications will be accepted by eligible organizations in communities where Meta has an operational data center (see communities).
+Grant applications will be accepted by eligible organizations in communities where Meta has a data center (see 2025 communities).

 Schools may apply for multiple grants.
 All other organizations are limited to one application per cycle.
 Projects must have demonstrable metrics that can be publicly reported.
 Grant funds are intended to be used within one year of the grant award date.